kaywoz/kaywoz.github.io/_posts/2023-11-02-trouble-in-paradise-pt1.md

 # The problem.

 Well, how do you expand the XO drive when you are managing the XCP-NG installation from the same VM?
-Can't exand drive, shutdown and restart (you probably can but I was not taking any chances, KISS-principle remember?)
+Can't expand drive, shutdown and restart (you probably can shutdown, log in to the XCP-NG host and use XAPI to resize the disk bla bla, but I was not taking any chances, KISS-principle remember?)

 The easiest way to manage it is to have a secondary XO, maybe even the official appliance (for when you really really break stuff in the lab)